abikart/elementals/context.md

 ## Context Organization

 - **Repository Level**: /llms.txt.md (this file) provides the global overview
-- **Package Level**: Each package/subdirectory might have a context.md file with domain-specific information
+- **Package Level**: Each package/subdirectory might have a `context` directory and a `llms.txt.md` file with domain-specific information
 - **Component Level**: Individual component files contain detailed implementation context
 - **Usage**: These context files are designed for developers and LLMs to quickly understand project architecture